-Aman Badyal is a partner in the firm’s Tax Department.
-Mr. Badyal specializes in providing sophisticated tax advice in connection with various business transactions, including real estate development and investment projects, mergers, acquisitions, reorganizations, cross-border transactions, international investment, and loan workouts.
-He is currently advising numerous clients in connection with the formation, structuring and operation of Qualified Opportunity Zone Funds.
-Mr. Badyal regularly represents clients in the real estate, technology, hospitality, investment/finance, and entertainment industries.
+Aman Badyal is a partner in the Firm’s Tax Department.
+Aman specializes in providing sophisticated tax advice in connection with various business transactions, including real estate development and investment projects, mergers and acquisitions, reorganizations, cross-border transactions, international investments, and loan workouts.
+He regularly represents clients in the real estate, technology, hospitality, investment/finance and entertainment industries.

-Mr. Badyal earned his L.L.M. in Taxation from New York University School of Law, his J.D. from Georgetown University Law Center and a B.A. in Accounting from University of Washington.
+Aman earned his L.L.M. in taxation from New York University School of Law, his J.D. from Georgetown University Law Center and a B.A. in accounting from the University of Washington.

 Provided tax advice to Wyatt Technologies, a family-owned company and pioneer in innovative light-scattering and field-flow fractionation instruments, software, accessories and services, in connection with a $1.36 billion sale to a publicly traded corporation.

 Provided income tax advice to a family office in connection with structuring and forming a $70 million healthcare-focused private equity fund and related management company.

 Advised a multinational corporation that develops and markets high-tech optical equipment in connection with strategies to minimize income apportionable to the state of California.